 As associate provost, Dr. Biggio’s chief focus is coordinating University-wide efforts for student success, including student retention programs.
-Her key responsibilities include oversight of Samford’s Career Development Center, Disability Resources, Academic Success Center, Student Records and Global Engagement.
+Her key responsibilities include oversight of Samford’s Career Development Center, Disability Resources, Academic Success Center, Student Records and Global Engagement, as well as Interim Registrar.

 Prior to joining Academic Affairs, Dr. Biggio served as director of Samford’s Honors Program, director of its Center for Teaching, Learning and Scholarship and director of the Samford in Mission Grant, a $2 million provision from the Lilly Endowment's Programs for the Theological Exploration of Vocation.